whatwg/streams/FAQ.md

 ## What's the deal with byte streams then?

-That is: given that the stream APIs work great for any type of data, why is there a special `ReadableByteStream` type?
-(And we'll be adding `WritableByteStream`, eventually.)
+That is: given that the stream APIs work great for any type of data, why are there special APIs, like BYOB readers, for dealing specifically with byte streams?

 The answer is that there are certain operations, mostly around memory management, that only make sense when dealing directly with bytes.
-So these classes provide _extra_ APIs, on top of the normal ones, which can be used by consumers and producers that are specifically interested in working at that level.
-But generally, your code can ignore the difference—a `ReadableByteStream` will act exactly like a `ReadableStream`, as long as you don't use any of those extra methods.
+So the reader returned by `getReader({ mode: "byob" })`, or the controller interface provided when you give the constructor the `type: "bytes"` option, provide _extra_ APIs on top of the normal ones, which can be used by consumers and producers that are specifically interested in working at that level.
+But generally, your code can ignore the difference—a readable byte stream will act exactly like a normal readable stream, if you simply use `.getReader()` with no `mode` option.

 ## How do readable streams relate to [observables](https://github.com/zenparsing/es-observable) or EventTarget?